Knowledge-and-Concepts-Lab/llm-alignment-benchmark/README.md

 This will automatically run all of the experiments listed in the txt in order, on nohup (in background). logs will be exported to /logs.
 If one experiment in the chain fails, the others will still run.

+### SPoSE data

+Human SPoSE data for THINGS must be downloaded externally and added in the folder data/spose/.
+You can access THINGS data (for the behavioral triplet odd-one-out-task) here: https://osf.io/f5rn6/